 - Most board meetings don’t include ESG as a standing agenda item.
 Regulators will expect improvements on this.
 Smaller undertakings should schedule ESG on the agenda at least annually.
 Larger firms might consider it an essential standing agenda item.
 Scheduled and structured discussions at Board level will be a positive first step;

-2. Broaden the psyche: ESG risk identification & brainstorming
+2. Broaden the psyche: ESG risk identification and brainstorming

 EIOPA and the CBI have been clear on their expectations regarding climate scenario analysis.
 Before quantifying and mitigating these risks, insurers must better understand the threats (and opportunities).